Ambon Ambon Falls – Awesome Adventure Close To Manila

-Ambon Ambon Falls is located in the Panguil Eco Park and is one of the most amazing waterfall experiences I have had in the Philippines.
+Ambon Ambon Falls is located in the Panguil Eco Park in Laguna province and is one of the most amazing waterfall experiences I have had in the Philippines.
 The Eco Park itself is a great testament as to what can be done in this country with some initiative and planning.
-The Eco Park is set amongst 17 hectares and has been beautifully developed thanks to some co-funding and a loan by the World Bank.
-A total of P17M was poured into the Eco Park to help develop this into what I consider to be one of the best nature parks and hiking destinations I have been to in the Philippines.
+The Park itself is set amongst 17 hectares and has been beautifully developed thanks to some co-funding and a loan by the World Bank.
+A total of P22M was poured into the Eco Park to help develop this into what I consider to be one of the best nature parks and hiking destinations I have been to in the Philippines.

 The Eco Park has a total of 28 staff and each morning they spend a couple of hours each cleaning and tidying the park with each person having their own designated area to look after.
 Needless to say, the park is in pristine condition with not a drop of litter to be seen anywhere.
 The guides are very helpful are very friendly.